visualist/subconscious-earth/README.md

 called start.sh is all that is required.
 I am using Ruby 1.9.3, Sinatra 1.3.2; this is on a Mac running OS X Mountain Lion.

+If you are starting from scratch, you will need Ruby and its gems to be installed, and I recommend 'rvm' for all that is required.
+But, before that, if you're starting from a Mac which has none of these things, then you will need to setup Xcode (C/C++ compiler), Homebrew is nice to have, and finally 'rvm' for managing your Ruby software environment. http://bit.ly/Njo8XD is one person's set of instructions to get started.

+Once you have 'rvm' you can install a Ruby; for this projet I have used ruby-1.9.3-p392, but I'm sure newer versions will also work.
+Following that, there is a .rvmrc in the project which will create a gemset called subearth.
+The first time you 'cd' into the project directory with rvm installed, it will ask to use it, and by all means do use it!
+With the empty gemset created, the second step is to populate it (bundle install) which is to say install the required gems into this gemset.
+Finally, you can then start the sinatra server and then hit it with a browser.

+Here are the steps (once you have rvm available):
+* rvm install ruby-1.9.3-p392
+* bundle install
+* bash start.sh
+* point your browser at http://localhost:4567 (default port)

+You might also look at the console log in your browser as this is running.
+Definitely a work in progress.
+Feel free to contact me for any questions, etc.  wade at umn dot edu